muritane/coordination-architecture/excecutional_literacies.md

 All claims in this document assume the following invariants:

-- **Actions execute**, regardless of intent, belief, or justification.
+- **Actions execute** regardless of intent, belief, justification, or sincerity.
-- Execution consumes finite capacity and **collapses option space**.
+- Execution consumes finite capacity and **irreversibly collapses option space**.
-- Consequences propagate according to **system topology**, not narrative.
+- Consequences propagate according to **system topology**, not narrative framing.
 - Feedback may be delayed, distributed, buffered, displaced, or invisible.
-- All abstractions, models, and metrics **expire under drift**.
+- All abstractions, models, meanings, and metrics **expire under drift**.

-Reasoning that ignores these conditions may be internally coherent,
-but it is **not reasoning about executable systems**.
+Reasoning that ignores these conditions may be internally coherent, but it is **not reasoning about executable systems**.

 ---

 ## The Load-Bearing Execution Loop

-All bounded executors—across scales—operate through a minimal loop:
+All bounded executors—human, institutional, or technical—operate through a minimal loop:

 **sense → model → act**

 This loop is **structural**, not cognitive.

-- **Sensing** is bounded by observability, latency, and topology.
+- **Sensing** is bounded by observability, latency, noise, and topology.
 - **Modeling** is unavoidable compression that discards distinctions to remain executable.
-- **Action** is irreversible execution whose consequences propagate beyond interpretation.
+- **Action** is irreversible execution whose effects propagate beyond interpretation.

 Models are **not upstream beliefs**.
 They are **closures inside the loop** that trade fidelity for executability.

-Failure of a model appears not as epistemic error, but as **executional breakdown**.
+Model failure appears not as epistemic error, but as **executional breakdown**.

-Executional literacy is the ability to reason correctly about **where the loop is load-bearing**.
+Executional literacy is the ability to reason correctly about **where the loop is load-bearing** and **which compressions are no longer safe**.
-Model literacy is the ability to recognize **when the compression inside the loop has expired**.

 ---